Cucumber Hummus Bites

-Hummus and Cucumber Bites are a healthier appetizer option or a great idea for a snack, and these will disappear quickly whenever you make them!
+Cucumber Hummus Bites are a healthier appetizer option or snack, and these will disappear quickly whenever you make them!

 If you’re looking for healthy appetizers or Super Bowl party nibbles or just want something to nibble for a snack, these Hummus and Cucumber Appetizer Bites are amazingly easy to make, fun to serve, and I promise that your hummus-loving friends will gobble them up.
 And if you happen to have any guests who are trying not to completely abandon their diet on party day, they’ll love you for serving a diet-legal finger food like this.